How Much Do Food Trucks Make? Revenue & Profit Guide for 2026

 These perks help you save money and reach more customers without the significant expenses associated with a brick-and-mortar space.

-Canada’s Food Truck Market in 2025
+Food Truck Market Growth in 2026

 • Diversify your income by adding a mobile service to any existing location or catering setup, and you reduce risk if one channel slows down.